Anthropic AI tool: Why Infosys, TCS, Wipro, HCL fell up to 6% today - BusinessToday

-IT stocks such as Infosys Ltd, Wipro Ltd, HCL Technologies Ltd, Tata Consultancy Services Ltd (TCS) and Tech Mahindra fell up to 6 per cent in Wednesday's trade, tracking an overnight falling American Depository Receipts (ADRs) after new AI tool by Anthropic sparked fears of an AI-led disruption and led to selloff in IT stocks globally.
+IT stocks such as Infosys Ltd, Wipro Ltd, HCL Technologies Ltd, Tata Consultancy Services Ltd (TCS) and Tech Mahindra fell up to 7 per cent on Wednesday, tracking an overnight falling American Depository Receipts (ADRs) after new AI tool by Anthropic sparked fears of an AI-led disruption and led to selloff in IT stocks globally.

 Anthropic recently launched plug-ins for its Claude Cowork agent, designed to automate tasks across legal, sales, marketing and data analysis functions.
 The plug-ins work across use cases but are particularly effective in tailoring Claude to specific job functions such as sales, legal and financial analysis.

-The development weighed on information technology stocks, with American depository receipts of Infosys plunging 5.56 per cent overnight to $17.32, while Wipro ADRs fell 4.83 per cent to $2.56, stoking concerns of a selloff in Indian IT shares during domestic trade.
+The development weighed on information technology stocks, with American depository receipts (ADRs) of Infosys plunging 5.56 per cent overnight to $17.32, while Wipro ADRs fell 4.83 per cent to $2.56, stoking concerns of a selloff in Indian IT shares during domestic trade.
+Global equities were under pressure as well.
+The Nasdaq Composite declined 1.43 per cent to settle at 23,255.19, while the S&P 500 fell 0.84 per cent to 6,917.81.

 In a note dated January 29, Jefferies said the initial success of OpenAI had served as a wake-up call for US Big Tech, highlighting the threat of disruption and prompting a sharp increase in capital expenditure.
 It added that hyperscalers appeared increasingly willing to exit their traditional moats and move away from asset-light business models as they converged on the same opportunity set.